supabase-community/supabase-graphql-example/README.md

 ```

-> Note: In order for the RLS policies authenticate you, you have to pass an authorization header:
+> Note: In order for the RLS policies authenticate you, you have to pass an authorization header ([see example](https://github.com/supabase-community/supabase-graphql-example/blob/main/app/lib/urql.tsx#L15)):

 ```
-authorization: Bearker <access_token>
+authorization: Bearer <access_token>

 ```